Arguably the best water flosser available today.

 - Two-year warranty

-Here are the quick fire pros and cons of this water flosser.
+Here are what I consider to be the pros and cons of the Waterpik WP-660.

 - Clean – It feels like it has cleaned well without the harshness of traditional floss with clinically backed results.